-Deck 1C is the Minion Deck for the first Nemesis you fight, Maggoth.
+Deck 1C is the Nemesis Deck for the first Nemesis you fight, Maggoth.
 It is in order, ready to go, and must not be shuffled.
 You do not have to open it until you are ready to play, but you can do so now to get ready.
 Open it from the Front, and place the deck, card back facing out, in front of the Maggoth Divider.

-If you are playing with less than 4 Mages, you will discard a number of cards from the top of the Minion deck, to keep the game balanced.
+If you are playing with less than 4 Mages, you will discard a number of cards from the top of the Nemesis deck, to keep the game balanced.
 A 3 Mage game will discard 3 cards, a 2 Mage game will discard 5 cards, and a solo Mage will discard 7 cards.
 Note, this is for number of Mages in the game, and not players.
-2 players, playing 2 Mages each, will not discard any cards from Maggoth’s Minion deck.
+2 players, playing 2 Mages each, will not discard any cards from Maggoth’s Nemesis deck.

 Maggoth also has a Nest Mat in play, which makes use of the Maggoth tokens we punched out earlier.
 2 Maggots (the 1 life side of the tokens) are placed on the bottom row of the Nest Mat during setup, and 2 are added as the mechanic of the Unleash keyword.

 When a row is filled, you complete the action written above that row.
 This happens each time the row is filled, so when clearing out a row, you should clear a few spaces, to minimise the chances of it triggering again.
 Otherwise you might be better off dealing damage to another Minion or the Nemesis.